Wedding Planning Guide

 - Blotting papers, for removing soil and shine, not makeup.

-You spent a lot of time planning and picking your wedding ensemble, and these few tools can save almost any garment gaffe.
+You spent a lot of time planning and picking your wedding ensemble, and this survival stuff can save almost any garment gaffe.

 - Sewing kit, so your tears don’t lead to tears.

 - Double-stick tape, because it’s easier than sewing.

 - Safety pins, it’s a classic for a reason.